UnforeseenOcean/Ascender/README.md

 I apologize if this repo made you run to the toilet with sheer volume of uneducated guessworks!

+p.s.
+Dear developers at Signal Studios, if you are reading this and loved this game and want to bring it back, please consider helping us.
+Thank you.

 ## How to download the game
 1. Install Steam.
 2. Register or log into your account.